-- 1. Obtain an application blank from the University Registrar. - 2.
+- 1. Obtain an application form from the University Registrar. - 2.
 Submit the secondary school record.
 Applicants for admission as advanced students are required to have transcripts and evidence of honorable dismissal sent to the Registrar from all institutions attended.
 These records must be received at least five days prior to the beginning of the semester in which the applicant wishes to enter. - 3.
 Take the counseling tests of the University prior to regular admismission.
 The times at which these tests are given will be supplied by the Registrar. - 4.
-Attend and satisfactorily complete the Orientation program prior to the first semester at the University.
+Complete the Orientation program.